the picturesque village of Isle-sur-la-Sorgue, known as the “Venice of Provence”

 Day 7: Buoux > Isle-sur-la-Sorgue & departure

-Your trip comes to an end today after breakfast.
+Your hiking trip in the Luberon comes to an end today after breakfast.
 A transfer is arranged to take you back to Isle-sur-la Sorgue, where you can take an onward train to Avignon or Marseille.

 Getting to Isle-sur-la-Sorgue